moinwiki/moin/docs/admin/configure.rst

     user_use_gravatar = True

+If a user is not registered with gravar.com, a default image can be specified using the parameter user_gravatar_default_img, this can be a publicly available URL or a keyword “mp”, “identicon”, “monsterid”, “wavatar”, “retro” or “robohash”, the default value is “blank” (see https://docs.gravatar.com/api/avatars/images/ for details).

 Please note that using the gravatar service has some privacy issues:

 * to register your image for your email at gravatar.com, you need to give them